Motorcycle Accident Statistics in New York

 Antilock braking systems (ABS) are also an important preventive measure that motorcyclists should consider.
 Motorcycles equipped with ABS produce 31 percent fewer fatal crashes than those that aren’t equipped.
 Finally, the NHTSA advises that certain models of motorcycles, such as Supersport motorcycles, are inherently more dangerous because they are lightweight and high-power.

 Like cars, registered motorcycles must carry a minimum amount of liability insurance in New York.
 A motorcycle insurance policy will not only cover damage to the vehicle, but will also probably cover medical expenses or lost wages of others involved in the accident if you are found to be at fault.
 It may also include uninsured or underinsured motorist coverage if the other party to the accident does not have insurance.

 Motorcycles are different from other motor vehicles, however, in that they are excluded from New York’s “No-Fault” benefits.
 New York is a “no-fault” insurance state, which means what it sounds like – the insurance company typically pays out damages for injuries regardless of who was at fault.
 However, motorcyclists are excluded from this policy, meaning that you are not automatically entitled to insurance coverage for your injuries if you are hurt while riding a motorcycle.

 Motorcycles hold a special place on the road.
 While they are fun and fuel-efficient, they can be very dangerous for drivers, especially those without helmets or training.
-If you have been injured in a motorcycle collision, it is in your interest to speak with an experienced motorcycle accident attorney to help you navigate the complicated world of insurance and potentially even litigation.
+If you have been injured in a motorcycle collision, it is in your interest to speak with an experienced Queens personal injury attorney to help you navigate the complicated world of insurance and potentially even litigation.